cjmx/cjmx/README.md

 Building
 ========
-To build, run `./sbt publish-local`.
+To build, run `sbt publish-local`.
 This will build `target/scala-2.12/proguard/cjmx_2.12-2.8.1-SNAPSHOT.jar` and install a copy to your local ivy cache.
+Note this requires [sbt](https://www.scala-sbt.org) to be installed first.

 Usage
 =====